MonetDB/MonetDB-old/clients/iotclient/documentation/streams_data_types.rst

 Time
 ----

 The time of day expressed in format :code:`HH:MM:SS.sss`.
-If the pair :code:`"timezone": false` is provided, the timezone will be truncated.
+If the pair :code:`"timezone": false` is provided, the timezone will be discarded.

 Timestamp
 ---------

 A timestamp according to `RFC 3339 <https://www.ietf.org/rfc/rfc3339.txt>`_ with timezone.
 The regular expression is the standard `ISO 8601 with timezone format <https://en.wikipedia.org/wiki/ISO_8601>`_.
-If the pair :code:`"timezone": false` is provided, the timezone will be truncated.
+If the pair :code:`"timezone": false` is provided, the timezone will be discarded.